FrancescoCeruti/linux-show-player/docs/user/installation.md

 ### Download

-Download the source code for GitHub or clone the git repository.
+Download the source code from GitHub or clone the git repository.

 ### Run